schollz/_core/docs/content/effects/stretch.md

 icon = 'hourglass-half'
 +++

-The Timestretch effect dramatically slows audio playback by approximately 8x without altering its pitch.
+The Timestretch effect significantly slows down audio playback by a factor of approximately 8x without changing its pitch.